Presidency of Ziaur Rahman: Military administration and presidential crisis

-After the counter-coup of November 7, a military administration was formed, with President Abu Sadat Mohammad Sayem as the chief martial law administrator.
+After the uprising of November 7, a military administration was formed, with President Abu Sadat Mohammad Sayem as the chief martial law administrator.
 Ziaur Rahman, the chief of the Army, became a deputy chief martial law administrator along with the two other chiefs of the Navy and Air Force.
 However, Bangladesh's constitution did not have any provision for these arrangements.

 President Sayem formed a board of advisors to run the country where Zia was bestowed with the portfolio of Finance, Home affairs, Information and Broadcasting.
 The new president declared a date for the national election.
-However, most of the political parties were against the election, as they were largely unprepared compared to their rival Awami League.
+However, most of the political parties were against the election, as they were largely unprepared compared to their rival BAKSAL.
 This made the situation difficult for the president.

 In early 1977, the president was diagnosed with a problem in his gallbladder, and his doctor advised him to go for long rest, compelling him to think of retiring from his position.
 On April 20 of the year, his advisors, led by Abdus Sattar came to see him and advised him to resign in favour of Ziaur Rahman.
-President Sayem summoned Ziaur Rahman and asked about his thoughts regarding this proposed arrangement, to which Zia agreed wholeheartedly.
+President Sayem summoned Ziaur Rahman and requested Zia to replace him as President.

-On April 21, President Sayem resigned, and Ziaur Rahman took charge as president of Bangladesh.
+On April 21, President Sayem resigned, and transferred the presidency of Bangladesh to Ziaur Rahman.